Eandalf/2048_game/readme.md

 # 2048 Game Remake on Webpage
 The game was based on the ideas and the prototype of [2048](https://github.com/gabrielecirulli/2048) by [gabrielecirulli](https://github.com/gabrielecirulli).

+## Usage
+* Could use arrow keys (up, down, left, and right), w/s/a/d, and W/S/A/D to control the moving direction of the blocks.

 ## Libraries & Resources
 * jQuery [3.5.1](https://jquery.com/)
 * Images